CarstenMertes/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-sl-configure-companies.md

    In the **Inactive records** section, specify the inactive records or discontinued items that you want to migrate.
 By default, no inactive records or discontinued items are migrated.
 For example, to migrate inactive customers, turn on the **Inactive Customers** switch.

-1. **Classes**: Select which SL classes to migrate as posting groups in D365 Business Central.
+1. **Classes**: Select which SL classes to migrate as posting groups in Business Central.
 You can migrate Vendor Classes (to **Vendor Posting Groups**), Customer Classes (to **Customer Posting Groups**), and Product Classes (to **Product Posting Groups**).

-1. **Vendor 1099 Information**:  For the selected year, Vendor 1099 amounts are totaled by vendor and box, then vendor invoices are created and posted in D365 Business Central for each total with the correct 1099 box indicated.
-Each invoice and its corresponding payment are posted using the vendor’s posting group AP account, creating wash transactions that do not impact GL balances
+1. **Vendor 1099 Information**:  For the selected year, Vendor 1099 amounts are totaled by vendor and box, then vendor invoices are created and posted in Business Central for each total with the correct 1099 box indicated.
+Each invoice and its corresponding payment are posted using the vendor’s posting group AP account, creating wash transactions that don't impact GL balances

 1. **Historical Snapshots**: Choose the historical transactions that you want to migrate.